Xismoos/Xismoos/README.md

 - 👋 Hi, I’m @Xismoos
-- 👀 I’m interested in SpaceTech, Audio Programming and DSP.
+- 👀 I’m interested in SpaceTech, Drone Research (Navigation, Path planning, Multi-UAV), Audio Programming and DSP.
-- 🌱 I’m currently learning C++ with JUCE.
+- 🌱 I’m currently learning: C++ with JUCE, Python, Docker, ROS/Gazebo simulation and ad hoc anything.
+- 💻 Currently using Windows with WSL (Ubuntu).
 - 💞️ I’m looking to collaborate on any creative project that involves brain usage.
 - 📫 How to reach me: just send a text